leahnp/pipeline-library/README.md

-test.beforeScript.image | Docker image to use for running the script test.beforeScript.shell | Shell to use for running the script test.beforeScript.script | Path to script file to run relative to current workspace test.afterScript | Script info to execute before test deployment test.afterScript.image | Docker image to use for running the script test.afterScript.shell | Shell to use for running the script test.afterScript.script | Path to script file to run relative to current workspace
+test.beforeScript.image | Docker image to use for running the script test.beforeScript.shell | Shell to use for running the script test.beforeScript.script | Path to script file to run relative to current workspace test.afterScript | Script info to execute after test namespace is destroyed test.afterScript.image | Docker image to use for running the script test.afterScript.shell | Shell to use for running the script test.afterScript.script | Path to script file to run relative to current workspace